We Asked Drug Addicts How Much Their Habit Costs Them

 For an individual, the price of maintaining an addiction can be devastating, with some relying on crime and prostitution to pay for their drugs of choice, and losing their health, homes, freedom, and families along the way.

 VICE reached out to several current and former addicts to ask what their addictions have cost them.
-(All the costs below have been converted to EUR.)
+(All the costs below have been converted to USD.)

 Cocaine